DavidThomas-coder/DavidThomas-coder/README.md

 I'm David, a recent graduate from Launch Academy in Boston, MA.
 With over 7 years of experience in SQL for data analysis, I decided to broaden my skills by pursuing training in full-stack web development.
 During my time at Launch Academy, I gained proficiency in JavaScript, React.js, Express, RESTful APIs, and Node.

 I'm enthusiastic about expanding my knowledge and honing my skills in both front-end and back-end development.
-To further complement my background, I've also learned Python for back-end development, and am expanding my systems design knowledge.
+To further complement my background, I've also learned Python for back-end development, ETL pipeline building and data analysis, and am expanding my systems design knowledge.
 I'm now seeking entry-level positions as a Software Engineer, Data Engineer, Web Developer or Technical Product/Program Manager to leverage my diverse skill set.

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [det625@gmail.com](mailto:det625@gmail.com)